TikhonJelvis/website/drafts/Structure-your-Errors/index.md

     Right res → fail "Expected error but got: " <> show res
 ```

-This mechanism isn't just there to make tests cleaner—it also lets us catch and handle any type of error.
-We can write code to catch, inspect and recover from errors that were introduced in domain-specific modules.
+We don't have to use this just for testing.
+The `fromError` mechanism lets us catch and handle errors however we like, which lets us write code that catches, inspects and even recovers from domain-specific errors.

 ### An Error Pattern